Redlining: Environmental racism

-Presence of air pollutants is higher in redlined areas than in non redlined areas.

 Professor Kyung Hwa Jung of Columbia University's College of Physicians and Surgeons wrote in 2022 on the legacy of residential redlining in American history and its implications for the temporal patterns of air pollution surrounding schools in New York City today.
 Using land-use regression models from the NYC Community Air Survey, they looked at the annual average concentrations of combustion-related air pollutants (black carbon (BC), particulate matter (PM2.5), nitrogen dioxide (NO_{2}), and nitric oxide (NO)) in a 250-meter radius around schools.
 They concentrated on schools because, given how densely populated New York City is, a 2006 study that was cited suggested that schools may be a significant source of exposure to BC and PM2.5 because they are frequently situated close to busy roads and heavy truck routes. in which "6.4 million US children attended schools within 250 m of a major roadway and were likely exposed to high levels of traffic pollution" Moreover, a recent study discovered that historical redlining in American cities has been connected to differences in air pollution levels, with greater levels of PM2.5 and NO_{2} in redlined communities than in non-redlined regions.
 Black, Hispanic, and Asian individuals are generally more exposed to PM2.5 than white individuals are.
 Black and Hispanic groups are also more exposed to BC, even when socioeconomic status has been taken into account.
 Kyung Hwa Jung's study came up with the same results, indicating that, compared to other areas, historically redlined communities in New York City had greater rates of Black people, deprivation, socioeconomic vulnerability, and inferior youth opportunity.
 They also had higher diesel emissions and a larger density of local truck routes.
 Despite the fact that pollution levels in NYC have decreased compared to historical levels due to recent environmental laws, non-redlined neighborhoods still exhibit significant levels of air pollution.